 - Harnish noted that often people will say they want to treat their employees and organization like a family.
 Many families are quite dysfunctional of course, so perhaps a better analogy is to sports and a sports team.
 The rules, guidelines, white lines, coaches, etc. are like the culture and good leaders of the organization.

-- Regarding employee engagement, Harnish noted that this continues to be an issue at many organization, regardless of the pandemic, remote work, etc. He quipped "More employees are working to move up the levels of Candy Crush than they are the levels of the organization."
+- Regarding employee engagement, Harnish noted that this continues to be an issue at many organizations, regardless of the pandemic, remote work, etc. He quipped "More employees are working to move up the levels of Candy Crush than they are the levels of the organization."